 Here is an in-depth list of the most populous counties in the Commonwealth and how to obtain the divorce records you need:

-Middlesex County (including the cities of Lowell & Cambridge): Middlesex County is the most populous county in the Commonwealth, with a population of about 1.6 million residents.
 Depending on their location, residents in Middlesex County have access to two Family and Probate Courthouses – North Lowell and South Woburn.
 Check their respective websites to see which court manages your city.

 Use the Middlesex County Virtual Registry to get your case’s docket number.
 After this, download, print, and complete the Request for Copies Form, provide proof of payment, and a valid ID, and visit or mail the documents to the respective courthouse.6